pbernay/CFB-Football-Sim/README.md

 - **AP Poll**: Climb the rankings and achieve the top spot.
 - **Rule Changes**: Rule changes that you can change at the end of the season
   - **Ability to Change Playoffs**: Customize playoff rules and structure.
-  - **D1 V D2 Challenge**: Test your team's mettle against different division teams.
+  - **D1 V FCS Challenge**: Test your team's mettle against different division teams.
 - **Training**: Enhance your team's skills and strategy.
 - **Enhanced Scouting**: Dive deeper into recruit stats with detailed views of the top 500.
 - **Enhanced Recruiting**: Employ advanced strategies to attract and secure recruits.